ThePrachiShuk/GDSC_ML_SUBMISSION/README.md

 # GDSC ML Recruitment Submission

-## 🔬 Project Overview
+##  Solution Overview and Timeline
 This repository contains a comprehensive machine learning solution for predicting `CORRUCYSTIC_DENSITY` from the MiNDAT dataset.
 This set of solutions of mine showcases multiple approaches, from simple baseline models to advanced ensemble techniques with hyperparameter optimization.
+By observing the dataset initially what i observed was that we were suppossed to predict a numerical values whihc help me conclude that this was inherently a regression problem. so like any starting approach i analysed the data distribution, started with basic models like RandomForest, LinearRegression etc. slowly moved to more advanced models like XGBoost, CatBoost, LGBM.
+Then after a little manual fiddling with the parameter which kinda improved the performance a bit, i tried a brute force optimisation using optuna, which didn't help that much... then i tried using neural networks to try and model the complex relation between the columns of the data and some simpler models as well which were later stacked by using a Meta-Learner which for a large number of Approaches what GradientBoostingRegressor (about which i learned participating the Shell.ai Hackathon 2025) that too was not that much helpful... so tried optimising this using Optuna which made the model overfit perhaps...
+Still participating in this was quite fun and engaging...
+Showed me that there are still a lot of things to learn... 😊

-## 📊 Dataset
+##  Dataset
 - **Target Variable**: `CORRUCYSTIC_DENSITY` - A continuous regression target
 - **Training Data**: MiNDAT.csv (with both numerical and categorical features)
 - **Test Data**: MiNDAT_UNK.csv (for final predictions)
 - **Challenge**: Predicting alien biocomputer fragment analysis data with complex feature interactions

-## 🧪 Experimental Approaches
+##  Experimental Approaches

 ### 1. Initial EDA & Baseline (Approach 1)
 - **Goal**: Understanding data distribution and establishing baseline performance